orbitalchicken/Roadmap/New.md

 I found a little bug in the Desklet “Analog Chronometer”.
 I can not call the settings when I have downloaded and switched on the Chronometer.
  Two Skype icons are displayed on the panel near the time.
 Installing Pysolfc via Synaptic and also Software Manager.
 No Games directory added to the menu.
 Though game worked from within a terminal.
 Restarting the computer the Menu was properly populated.
-When I edit an application in “Startup Applications”, and it has a delay, the seconds unit “s” disappears.
+[FIXED IN GIT] When I edit an application in “Startup Applications”, and it has a delay, the seconds unit “s” disappears.
-Even after authorize Samba in gufw, Nemo doesn’t show the local network and machine on it.
+[FIXED IN GIT] cinnamon settings startup, edit item with no delay, save -> python exception Even after authorize Samba in gufw, Nemo doesn’t show the local network and machine on it.
 I must manually type smb://user@ip to get in (after workgroup and password) In Mint 18 that was directly available.
 Some applications that I installed through additional ppa (like 4kvideodownloader), to open through the menu, I need to restart the computer.
 Other applications that I installed through additional ppa (like qbittorrent and woeusb) work without having to restart.
 The Telegram icon in the bottom right bar is too small, like Dropbox icon.
 But it works well.